 This section should provide more information on the features, a description of each feature, a user case, inputs/outputs, and code examples.

-The section should be elaborated to ensure the audience can understand the product better.
+The section should be expanded to help the audience better understand the product.

 Section 5: API/Command Reference

-In this section, you should logically organize the endpoints, functions, and classes while providing the name, purpose, parameters, return values, error codes, exceptions, and example requests.
+In this section, logically organize the endpoints, functions, and classes, and provide the names, purposes, parameters, return values, error codes, exceptions, and example requests for each.

 It is an optional section based on the kind of product being discussed.